ewilan-riviere/portfolio/content/en/articles/laravel-filepond-livewire.md

 ></div>
 ```

-Into PHP file, we will add some properties:
+Into PHP file, we will add some properties, we will inject them into our Alpine.js to fill FilePond configuration options.
+You can add some options, see [FilePond documentation](https://pqina.nl/filepond/docs/) for more details.

 ```php [app/View/Components/Field/Upload.php]
 <?php